megantillman/get_QLF/README.md

-        0 - set to be what is thought to be physically reasonable and/or a good fit by eye 1 - set to be the best fit values of previous/other fits 2 - set parameters have no effect on the fit (true for some linear fits)
+        0 - set to be what is thought to be physically reasonable and/or a good fit by eye 1 - set to be the best fit values of previous/other fits 2 - set parameters have no effect on the fit (true for some linear fits) 3 - weighing the luminosities before and after the break in the power law equally in a QLF fit